 2.)
 Encourage self-learning.
 Nick’s parents bought him a book on C+ programming.
 Using that book, he taught himself how to build apps and eventually built the smartphone app he sold to the Internet company Yahoo for millions.
 A simple gesture like giving your child a how to book on a topic he or she is interested in or showing him or her a video tutorial may send children in directions you may never have imagined.
 Children receive much learning in school, but don’t underestimate or ignore what they can learn on their own if you give them a nudge.

 3.)
 Set boundaries.
 Nick’s parents were happy to support his interest in technology and buy him the hardware he asked for.
-But they made sure they set boundaries on how he used it.
+But they made sure they set boundaries on how he used them.
 For example when he received his first Mac Book Pro, they made him sign a contract outlining what he would use it for.
 Make sure you do the same with your children.
-A formal contract may not be necessary but it might be appropriate to enforce the rules.
+A formal contract may re-enforce the rules and show that you're serious about boundaries you are setting.

 When it comes to technology, make sure they know why, when and how they are expected to use it to cultivate their interests.